 A group of us decided to walk around town in search of tea.
 The streets were deserted but we eventually found a place hidden upstairs behind a series of doors.
-It had an air of declining decadence – lovely inlaid circular tables in cosy booths covered in faded fabric.
+It had an air of declining decadence: lovely inlaid circular tables in cosy booths covered in faded fabric.
 There was a lot of carved wood detail and the atmosphere was filled with smoke.
 It was like a set from a Chinese film.
-(We learnt later that it might be a brothel.)
+(We learnt later that it may be a brothel.)
 I found it difficult to breathe through all the smoke and returned to the ‘hotel’, where I joined a gathering in the men’s dormitory and met more of my fellow travellers.

 Nyalam (or Tsongdu), 3750m (12,303ft) to Lhatse (or Chusur), 4050m (13,287ft)